‘Beautiful Beast’ and ‘Little Human in Tree’: There’s ‘nature art’ all around us

 My Ghana story: African culture, smiles, colours, magic and all of life

 When Westerners travel to far-flung places like India and Africa, they often see poverty and suffering.
 This is a story with a different angle.
-This is Mary Contrary’s perspective on life in Ghana and African culture.
-It is one of smiles, colours, spirituality, and death.
+This is Mary Contrary’s perspective on life in Ghana and on African culture.
+It is one of smiles, colours, spirituality, magic, and death.
 In other words, that which we call life.
-And it is all available here for those who are open to it.
+And all that richness is available here for those who are open to it.
+Are you?

 Life perspective of a little green grass blade